 Written by Osvaldo Cabezas

 Over the last few years, Fintech companies have been growing their worldwide presence, but it is far from being a mature sector.
-Naturally, the the development of new technologies has made it easier to create solutions that would benefit consumers but there are still challenges.
+Naturally, the development of new technologies has made it easier to create solutions that benefit consumers but there are still challenges.
 Fintech companies need to navigate regulatory challenges in each country they operate in.

 According to the World Bank’s Doing Business Report 2020, Chile is the leading economy in Latin America and the Caribbean to do business with.
 The ranking supports Chile’s future potential to lead the development of the Fintech sector in LATAM.
 In 2019, the Chilean Fintech market grew 27%, despite the complicated political situation the country faced in 2019.

 It is estimated that there is currently around 140 companies in the Chilean Fintech sector, positioned within the following markets: Banking payments and transfers; Cryptocurrency, Blockchain/DLT; Crowdfunding and Lending; Market/Trading; Risk Management; Insure Tech; Financial Management; Investing/savings.

 65% of Chile’s Fintech enterprises were incorporated between 2014 and 2018.

 The most remarkable aspect of the Chilean Fintech market is that most of these companies have seen their growth explode in the last 2 years.
 They are using a well regarded Chilean market as their home base into other Latin American countries taking full advantage of the double taxation and free trade agreements that Chile has built over the years.

 Nowadays, the Chilean Fintech market faces several challenges, such as the absence of venture capital investments, lack of collaboration with the traditional financial industry, and the lack of laws or regulations for the sector.
 In this blog, we shall approach this last item.

 Are there any current supervision/regulations on Fintech Companies?